piro-s/objects_detection_on_image/Readme.md

 Small changes in the original script, for my subsequent project of object recognition by movement and sending notifications in a telegram.
+[Link](https://github.com/piro-s/motion_cctvbot_release/) to that project.
+New function has been added, in which the path to the desired image is thrown.
+The processed image is then saved and returns the recognized objects and the path to the processed image.

 # Finding objects on the image
 In this project, I'll show you how to find objects in an image, select them, and count them.
 This program can work with recaptcha